SEC Filings Are Valuable to Traders

 A Bear Call Spread in DECK

-For DECK, we have a number of options available.
-Short term options allow us to trade frequently and potentially expand our account size quickly.
+For DECK, we have a number of options available. short term investment options allow us to trade frequently and potentially expand our account size quickly.
 Short term trades also reduce risk to some degree since there is less time for a news event to surprise traders.

 In this case, we could sell an April 20 $92.50 call for about $3.00 and buy an April 20 $70 call for about $2.30.
 This trade generates a credit of $0.70, which is the difference in the amount of premium for the call that is sold and the call.